 These days, Julie’s process for creating and running her group programs is efficient for both her and her clients.

-“I have incorporated a variety of tools into my coaching practice, and the two that I am most excited about when it comes to the new way I’ve been running my group programs are That Clean Life for Business and Practice Better.
+“I have incorporated a variety of tools into my coaching practice, and the two that I am most excited about when it comes to the new way I’ve been running my group programs are That Clean Life and Practice Better.
 I’ve found that this process makes group coaching programs easy to put together, and most importantly, easy for my clients to participate in.”

 We asked Julie to share the exact steps she’s taking to set-up her group programs using these tools and she opened up her workflow for us to take a look.

-1. Create Meal Plans Using That Clean Life for Business
+1. Create Meal Plans Using That Clean Life

 The first thing Julie does is create meal plans that fit the needs of her group using That Clean Life.